 - If you come across a bear don’t run.
 Remain calm and let the bear know you are there by talking and backing away slowly.
 In the very rare case, the bear chargers utilize your bear spray.

 - Your bear spray should always be accessible and able to be reached within 2 seconds.
 Having bear spray at the bottom of your pack is pretty much the same as not having it at all.

 - Let Parks Canada know of any rare sightings like wolves, bears, or cougars.

 - If you’re hiking with a dog keep it leashed.
 This is for the pets safety and the wildlife.
-Also, it’s against the law to have your sogs off leash in the Bow Valley.
+Also, it’s against bylaw to have your dogs off-leash in the Bow Valley.

 The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
 Including hike info and off-season travel information.
 You can also meet new adventure buddies.

 Plan Your Trip to the Canadian Rockies

 - Hiking in the Rockies: Purchase an AllTrails subscription to have a mobile map on you as you hike.